htutwaiphyoe/htutwaiphyoe/README.md

 [![Wakatime](https://wakatime.com/badge/user/89cef132-7873-4db7-8f6d-0d48412d0c33.svg)](https://wakatime.com/@89cef132-7873-4db7-8f6d-0d48412d0c33)

-An ambitious, energetic and passionate software engineer with over one and half year of proven professional work experience in web development specializing frontend technologies.
+An ambitious, energetic and passionate software engineer with over one and half years of proven professional work experience in web industry specializing frontend development.
 Interested in Computer Science, Software Engineering and Programming.
 Eager to learn and grow with positive mental attitude.
 Excited to build fully-fledged web based softwares using modern technologies.
 Willing to share knowledge and experience in my career to others.

 ### How To Reach me